Shareef Miller

-Shareef Abdul Miller (born March 14, 1997) is an American football outside linebacker for the Seattle Sea Dragons of the XFL.
-He played college football at Penn State and was drafted by the Philadelphia Eagles in the fourth round of the 2019 NFL Draft.
+Shareef Abdul Miller (born March 14, 1997) is an American professional football linebacker.
+He played college football at Penn State and was selected by the Philadelphia Eagles in the fourth round of the 2019 NFL draft.

-Early years
+Early life

-A 3 star recruit, Miller held offers from 26 different schools, including Florida, Miami FL, Nebraska, Oregon, and Tennessee among others.
+A 3 star recruit, Miller held offers from 26 different schools, including Florida, Miami (FL), Nebraska, Oregon, and Tennessee among others.
 On January 25, 2015, he committed to Penn State.